 Business schools can investigate application details that include everything from recommenders, employment and education history, extracurricular and professional involvements, leadership roles, and even authenticate anecdotes from application essays.

 If you’re on the fence about whether to include or explain something in your application, chances are you probably should mention it.
 When the issue is something like poor academic performance or a gap in employment history, it’s always best to come completely clean.
 The admissions team isn’t looking for perfection in applicants.

-Major failures can translate into a story about lessons learned and self-improvement.
+Significant failures can translate into a story about lessons learned and self-improvement.
 These can actually help your candidacy if you show how you’ve become a wiser, more humble person because of them.
-However, if the incident you’re wondering about including is personal in nature and does not appear anywhere on your official record, you may decide not to draw unnecessary attention to it.
+However, if the incident you’re wondering about including is personal and does not appear anywhere on your official record, you may decide not to draw unnecessary attention to it.

 Just stay calm

-If you learn that your admission is conditional pending corroboration of your professional, academic or personal background, your best option is to cooperate quickly and completely to facilitate the verification process.
-The schools just want to make sure all applicants are who they say they are.
+What should you do if you learn that your admission is conditional pending corroboration of your professional, academic or personal background?
+Your best option is to cooperate quickly and thoroughly to facilitate the verification process.
+The schools merely want to make sure all applicants are who they say they are.